bobmanary/ui-router-marionette/README.md

 # UI-Router Marionette

-An attempt at writing a UI-Router integration for Backbone Marionette apps.
-Not yet functional.
+A UI-Router integration for Backbone Marionette (2.x) apps.
+Minimally usable at the moment.

 ## Running the example:
+Currently requires npm v3+ or yarn for the flat node_modules structure.
 ```
 # npm install -g brunch
 $ npm install